buyapi/ups/INSTALL.md

 ## The Python Script

-The default delay before shutdown is set in the makefile to 600 seconds or 10 minutes.
+The default delay before shutdown is set in the `Makefile` to 600 seconds or 10 minutes.
 You can edit the *DEF_DELAY* variable to what ever you want.

 ```bash